 During Year 9, students learn about the choices around sex including the law; contraception; conception, pregnancy and birth; and sexually transmitted infections.
-Students will also look at the dangers of sexting and pornography.
+Students will also look at the dangers of sexting and pornography, and at Female Genital Mutilation (FGM).

 During Years 10 and 11, students learn about diversity in sexual attraction and sexuality; sexual health services, including family planning and sexually transmitted diseases; and grooming and sexual harassment.
 Students also learn how good relationships can promote mental wellbeing, how to manage their feelings positively, and how to manage changing relationships, including manipulation, coercive control and domestic abuse.